united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datacontracts/_index.md

 #### Schemas

-After the Location section, you need to specify a schema.
-In general, the schema tells the UMH what to do with incoming messages, what rules to apply to them, or can be used for Data Flow Components to process these messages instead of others.
-In short, it specifies the data contract to be used.

-Due to its importance, the schema is highlighted with an underscore.
+The schema, for example `_historian`, tells the UMH which data contract to apply to the message.
+It is specified after the Location section and is highlighted with an underscore to make it parsable for the UMH and to clearly separate it from the location fields.

-There is currently one default schema in the UMH: `_historian`; for more detailed information, see the
+There is currently only one default schema in the UMH: `_historian`; for more detailed information, see the
 [Historian Data Contract](https://umh.docs.umh.app/docs/datacontracts/historian/)
 page.